blog.png

 • Who also needs to know?

-• Whom it would be courteous to keep informed?
+• Who it would be courteous to keep informed?

 Step 3 – Choose the Method / Channel of Communication

 The method or channel must be suitable for the purpose.
-For example, you may be old enough to recall that the Governments early attempts to influence the sexual behaviour of young people through TV adverts about HIV/AIDS in the 1980s was severely criticised.
+For example, you may be old enough to recall that the Government's early attempts to influence the sexual behaviour of young people through TV adverts about HIV/AIDS in the 1980s were severely criticised.

 Critics pointed out that the policy/strategy was poorly thought out stating that TV advertising was not the most effective channel of communication as the age group being targeted (16-25’s) actually watches TV far less frequently than any others in the population.
 Those who watch TV the most (over 55’s) were also likely to be the ones least likely to be exposed to the HIV/AIDs virus.